VSSSE/VSS-DOC/SRS.md

 MovieTunes is a service that can be used to find music similar to a user-specified movie soundtrack.
 It consists of a backend written in (LANGUAGE) using the (FRAMEWORK) framework, an Android app written in Java, and a web app written in Elm.
 DIAGRAM HERE
-• product perspective
+â€¢ product perspective

-• product functions
+â€¢ product functions

-•  user characteristics
+â€¢  user characteristics

-• constraints
+â€¢ constraints

-• assumptions and dependencies
+â€¢ assumptions and dependencies

-• requirements subsets]
+â€¢ requirements subsets]

 1. 3.Specific Requirements